matteovisotto/PoliSelfOAuthClient/README.md

 PoliSelfOAuthClient.shared.initialize()
 ```
 This is needed to initialize the package and also to perform OAuth token refresh automatically if a user is alredy logged in
-In order to receive update on authentication status you can implement PoliSelfOAuthClientTaskManagerDelegate, for example
+In order to receive update on authentication status you can implement PoliSelfOAuthClientStatusManagerDelegate, for example
 ```
 class MyClass {
   init(){